alanio/omnistack11/README.md

 mobile
 > For tests on your own android , install expo app in your android phone, then read the qr code provided by the expo cli
 >
+> Run Mobile: Change IP adress for baseURL in: src/services/api.js :warning:
+>
+> Run Mobile: Any validations changes in backend made a bug in mobile, suggestions are welcome  :warning:
+>
 > Errors?
 Look at https://github.com/Rocketseat/expo-common-issues
 ```
 $ cd mobile